dogweather/forkful/content/en/kotlin/numbers/generating-random-numbers.md

 weight: 12
 ---

-## What & Why?

-Generating random numbers in programming is about creating numbers that lack any predictable pattern.
-Programmers do this for various reasons, including simulations, algorithm testing, gaming, and security applications, where unpredictability is key to achieving realistic or secure outcomes.

 ## How to:
 Kotlin provides a straightforward way to generate random numbers through its standard library.
 Here's how you can generate different types of random values:

 ### Generating a Random Integer
 To generate a random integer within a specific range:

 ```kotlin